FIN 301/ECON 210-01

 Student Learning Objectives: business discipline principles.

-Grades: Grades will be determined by an average of the best three out of the four quiz grades.
-Quizzes will receive the numerical version of letter grades, A = 4.00, A/B = 3.50, B = 3.00 B/C = 2.50, etc.
+Grades: Grades will be determined by the average of the best three out of the four quiz grades.
+Quizzes will receive the numerical version of letter grades, A = 4.00, A/B = 3.50, B = 3.00 B/C = 2.50, etc. It takes and average of at least 3.51 for an A, 2.51 for a B, etc.

 Attendance: I do not take attendance.